 What is Acne ?

-Acne is a pleomorphic or pro-inflammatory disease with is one of the most prevalent disease in dermatology today.
+Acne is a pleomorphic or pro-inflammatory disease which is one of the most prevalent disease in dermatology today.
 Acne commences in the sebaceous hair follicle.
 The sebaceous gland produces oil or sebum which moves upwards along the hair follicle and displace itself on the surface of the skin.
 When skin is not it its best, and there are either clumps or uneven areas with old dry skin the glands get plugged, the sebum/oil gets trapped with bacteria within the gland with the hair follicle.

 Acne manifests mainly in adolescence, starting at puberty and ending around early adulthood.
 However, there are many adults who continue to have persistent acne even past the age of 40 or 50.